marty-suzuki/SAHistoryNavigationViewController/README.md

 - [x] iOS task manager like UI
 - [x] Launch Navigation History with Long tap action of Back Bar Button
+- [x] Solved the issue in https://github.com/szk-atmosphere/SAHistoryNavigationViewController where presenting a UIViewController in modal, moves the SAHistoryNavigationViewController behind status bar.

 ## Installation